smrfeld/cmake_cpp_pybind11_tutorial/README.md

 }
 ```
 Yes!
 I know they're dumb.
-Note that we introduced a namespace `autos` - this is always a good idea.
+Note that we introduced a namespace `vehicles` - this is always a good idea.

 We also need to have the header file find the actual library.
 Edit the `include/automobile` file to read:
 ```